TalalMJ/T5_Classification_Project/MVP.md

 > - Female customers (11%)

-After we've done the baseline model using logistic regression with an accuracy of:0.7869
+##### The following figure is our baseline model using logistic regression.The score of our baseline was actually good with an accuracy of: 0.7869

 ### Figure 2